-- Complete the Bursary Fund application form which can be obtained from Miss M Judge, College Manager (Pastoral) or available to download from the School website. - Attach copies of the required evidence to your application your application to Miss Judge, College Manager (Pastoral)
+- Complete the Bursary Fund application form which can be obtained from Mrs McMillan. - Attach copies of the required evidence to your application and hand your application into Mrs McMillan, College Manager.

 When to apply

 Applications are usually made during the first weeks of the academic year.
 If your circumstances change part way through the academic year, an in-year application can be made, providing you have evidence to support your application.